Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Results

 \item {\it Non-merging systems} --- The (pink) region corresponding to non-merging systems occurs at the largest initial orbital periods.
 These non-merging systems include wide BNS binaries that do not merge within a Hubble time and binaries that are disrupted during the SN explosion.

 \item {\it BNS mergers} --- Between the systems that merge during CE and non-merging systems, we find a narrow region in the $M_{\mathrm{donor}}$--$P_{\mathrm{orb}}$ parameter space where our simulations produce BNS mergers following CE.
-These simulations correspond to binary systems where, after receiving a distribution of kick velocities, resulted in at least one BNS merger within a Hubble time.
-The colors of these simulations correspond to the \mergprob, the fraction of kicks that lead to BNS mergers.
+These simulations correspond to binary systems where, after receiving a distribution of kick velocities, there was in at least one BNS merger within a Hubble time.
+The colors of these simulations correspond to the \mergprob{} \mergprobeq{}, the fraction of kicks that lead to BNS mergers.
 This region becomes narrower with increasing donor mass.
 This because as the donor mass increases, the range in radial evolution at which the star develops a convective envelope decreases \citep[e.g.,][Figure 19]{Marchant2021}.
-Since a deep convective envelope is needed for CE ejection, and because different initial orbital periods correspond to different stellar radii at the onset of CE, we find fewer successful ejections at larger masses. \end{enumerate} All BNS mergers in our models from Figure \ref{fig:grids} form following CE.
+Since a deep convective envelope is needed for CE ejection, and because different initial orbital periods correspond to different stellar radii at the onset of CE, we find fewer successful ejections at larger masses.

+\end{enumerate} All BNS mergers in our models from Fig.~\ref{fig:grids} form following CE.
 In the following we discuss how the efficiency of forming these mergers through CE is affected by the model variations that we consider.

-In the top row of Figure~\ref{fig:grids} we show the final outcomes for our standard model.
+In the top row of Fig.~\ref{fig:grids} we show the final outcomes for our standard model.
 For this model, the \emph{pre}-SN orbital periods of systems with successful CE ejections are too wide to form merging BNS within a Hubble time.
-Once the SN kicks are applied, we find a maximum merger fraction of \mergprobeq{}~$=0.06$, which occurs when using the ECSN prescription following \citet{Tauris2015}.
+Once the SN kicks are applied, we find a maximum merger fraction of $\mergprobeq{}=0.06$, which occurs when using the ECSN prescription following \citet{Tauris2015}.
 Under this prescription, none of the NSs form via an ECSN and therefore receive larger CCSN kicks.
 These larger kicks perturb the wide pre-SN orbit with enough eccentricity for a few systems to merge within a Hubble time.
-Under the SN prescription following \cite{Podsiadlowski2005}, three out of the 41 NSs formed following CE explode in an ECSN.
+Under the SN prescription following \cite{Podsiadlowski2005}, nine out of the $19$ NSs formed following CE explode in an ECSN.
 They receive low natal kicks that preserve the wide pre-SN orbit and do not merge within a Hubble time.
-Although implementing a different ECSN criterion impacts only a few systems in our grid, the affected binaries are those with the highest merger fraction and are lower mass stars that are more abundant in the universe.
-This indicates that determining which systems undergo ECSN is important for forming BNS mergers \citep{Vigna2018,GiacobboMap2019_ecsn}.